SchubertP/sbmlxdf/docs/tutorial.rst

 document ``BIO10_upd.xlsx``.
 Also note that the SBML version is still at Level 2 Version 4.
 Updates required for higher SBML versions would be more.

-From the scientic paper [MAPK]_ we know that Michaelis constants are in the range of nanomolar (nM).
+From the scientific paper [MAPK]_ we know that Michaelis constants are in the range of nanomolar (nM).

 Let us try to introduce units into the model and also some other smaller modifications.
-This is actually an interractive step for the modeler.
+This is actually an interactive step for the modeler.
 He will update the spreadsheet, import the spreadsheet with SBML and validate the model.
 In case of Warnings or Errors, further correction is required.